 All dogs require yearly vaccines and health exams.
 Certain breeds are also predisposed to certain medical problems (i.e. German Shepherds are prone to hip dysplasia).

 Are you willing to provide adequate exercise?
 Some breeds require more exercise than others and may act out if they aren’t getting enough.

 Size and energy level are determining factors in choosing the right dog for you.

-A new puppy will not be able to hold his bladder or bowels for 10 hours.
-Do you have someone who can let him out while you’re at work, until he gains bladder control?
+A new puppy will not be able to hold their bladder or bowels for 10 hours.
+Do you have someone who can let them out while you’re at work, until they gain bladder control?

 Dogs are social animals that need daily human contact.
 Have you done the research to match up your lifestyle with the dog you want?
 Your decision cannot be made based on appearances alone.
 Certain dogs have certain needs.
 Can you meet them?

-Have you considered the many advantages of sharing you life with an older dog?
+Have you considered the many advantages of sharing your life with an older dog?

 It’s important to consider your family before adopting a dog.
 Do you have young children?
 While a toddler and a puppy make for great photo opportunities, it will be important to teach your child the proper way to handle and care for a pet.
 There are numerous books available to teach your children how to safely interact with dogs.
 The book "Tails are not for Pulling" is an excellent resource for toddlers.
 As a general rule, if your child is under six years old, it’s best to adopt a dog that is over two years old.